yfirmy/eternity2-solver/README.md

 The **DFS solver** is designed to be very simple and portable, to be executed in parrallel, and orchestrated externally.
 The goal will be to achieve a massive parallelization of this "DFS solver" on a cloud via containers scalability.

-The **BFS solver** is very similar, and designed to be used via its REST API, by a future orchestrator server, to gradually divide the search space, in order to dispatch the workload between workers.
+The **BFS solver** is very similar, and designed to be used via its REST API, by the [Eternity II Server](https://github.com/yfirmy/eternity2-server), to gradually divide the search space, in order to dispatch the workload between workers.

+## The Wrapper scripts

+In order to make theses solvers interact with the [Eternity II Server](https://github.com/yfirmy/eternity2-server), two scripts are available:

+ - A **REST API Script** is exposing the **BFS Solver** as a web service (called by the [Eternity II Server](https://github.com/yfirmy/eternity2-server))
+ - A **Job Puller Script** is pulling jobs to solve (calling the [Eternity II Server](https://github.com/yfirmy/eternity2-server)) and providing them to the **DFS Solver** via command line.

 ## History